Foundry SQL is generally a subset of Spark SQL with ANSI compliance.

 ( select_statement )

-Note: Subqueries must be wrapped in parentheses - this is not always required in Spark SQL, but is enforced in Foundry.
+Subqueries must be wrapped in parentheses.
+This is enforced in Foundry even though it is not always required in Spark SQL.

 Foundry SQL supports Iceberg references to query metadata.
-See the official documentation ↗.
+Review the official documentation ↗.

 Copied!1 2 3 4-- examples SELECT * FROM `/path/to/table/`.files; SELECT * FROM `/path/to/table/`.snapshots;